-The protection of your personal data is very important to us.
-We treat this topic with a great deal of care and therefore inform you in the following about the handling of your personal data when visiting our website.
+The protection of your personal data is very important to D4L data4life gGmbH (in the following “Data4Life”, “we”, “our” and “us”).
+We treat this topic with a great deal of care and therefore inform you in the following about the handling of your personal data when visiting our website data4life.care.

 1. Controller and data protection officer

 The responsible controller according to Art.
 4 para.
-7 of the General Data Protection Regulation (GDPR) is D4L data4life gGmbH, Rudolf-Breitscheid-Straße 185-189, 14482 Potsdam, Germany, email@example.com.
+7 of the General Data Protection Regulation (GDPR) is D4L data4life gGmbH, c/o Digital Health Cluster (DHC) im Hasso-Plattner-Institut (HPI), Rudolf-Breitscheid-Straße 187, 14482 Potsdam, Germany, email@example.com.

-You can contact our data protection officer by e-mail (firstname.lastname@example.org) or by sending a letter to our postal address (to the attention of "the data protection officer").
+You can reach our data protection officer at firstname.lastname@example.org or our postal address by writing to the attention of "The data protection officer".

 2. Purpose and legal basis for the processing of personal data